 Sometimes the name is different like this one I bought called 돌파래자반 (dolparaejaban) but it’s the same thing.

+This is how coarse seaweed look like.
 It took me quite awhile to tear all the 100g seaweed needed for this recipe.
-Place ‘em in a large bowl.
+Place ’em in a large bowl.
 Make sure to tear them into small pieces as large pieces is quite difficult to chew.

-Truthfully I didn’t like the texture of this side dish at first because I had a hard time chewing and swallowing (must be because I didn’t tear/crush the seaweed into smaller pieces) but I like the taste.
+Truthfully, I didn’t like the texture of this side dish at first because I had a hard time chewing and swallowing (must be because I didn’t tear/crush the seaweed into smaller pieces) but I like the taste.
 I find it to be exceptionally good when eaten with rice and doenjang jjigae.
 It’s like heaven!

 I keep the extra in the refrigerator.

-Maangchi mentioned it can be kept in the fridge for a week.
+Note: Maangchi mentioned it can be kept in the fridge for a week.
 I’ve tried keeping for 2 weeks and it’s still good.

 Doljaban Muchim – Seasoned Seaweed